GroupBeaMR: Analyzing Collaborative Group Behavior in Mixed Reality Through Passive Sensing and Sociometry: Design and Implementation of Framework

 \subsubsection{Modeling Verbal Interaction with Sociograms.}

-We generated sociograms based on \emph{speaking duration.} Previous research has demonstrated the effectiveness of such metrics in analyzing group behavior using sociograms~\cite{drahota2008sociogram-as-an-analytical-tool, baiardiUsingSociogramsEnhance2015, royseUsingSociogramCharacterize2020}.
-In this context, we address two key areas: the challenges in conversation analysis and the data processing pipeline for generating these sociograms.

-One of the key challenges in conversation analysis is accurately identifying the target of a speaker's utterance.
-Previous work shows that, even with labeled data and despite specific instructions, developing models to detect directed conversation accurately can be difficult~\cite{jiaAudioVisualConversationalGraph2024}.
+We generated sociograms based on \emph{speaking duration}, a metric proven effective in analyzing group behavior~\cite{drahota2008sociogram-as-an-analytical-tool, baiardiUsingSociogramsEnhance2015, royseUsingSociogramCharacterize2020}.
+The primary challenge in conversation analysis is accurately identifying the target of a speaker's utterance.
+Previous research~\cite{jiaAudioVisualConversationalGraph2024} shows that even with labeled data and specific instructions, detecting directed conversation accurately is difficult.
 Our pilot study (\autoref{app:pilot}) reinforced this, as participants often spoke to the entire group rather than specific individuals.
 This aligns with existing research suggesting that participants in MR focus more on virtual objects than direct social interaction~\cite{schnier_collaboration_2011}.
-To address these limitations, we assumed participants spoke to the entire group whenever they initiated a conversation.
-The data processing pipeline for generating conversation sociograms involves several steps.
-We began by collecting raw audio data using the built-in microphones in the MR headsets, with timestamps recorded at a sampling rate of $44,100$ \texttt{Hz}.
-Ensuring consistent timestamps across all participants required synchronizing the audio recordings, with shorter recordings padded using the Pydub library~\cite{pydub} to match the longest recording.
-For segmenting conversations, we utilized the speaker diarization model, Pyannote~\cite{pyannote} to segment recordings into individual speech turns.
-The speaker for each segment was identified by extracting speaker embeddings and then clustering these based on similarities and differences in acoustic features.
-The speaker with the loudest average volume was identified as the primary speaker.
-This is based on the intuition that the subject is typically closest to the microphone.
-This meticulous process leads to the creation of the conversation sociogram, a directed graph where nodes represent individual participants and edges denote the direction of conversations, with edge weights reflecting the duration of these interactions in seconds.
-By examining the patterns and weights of these edges, we gain insights into the flow of verbal communication in the group (discussed further in \S\ref{sec:analysismodule}).
+To address these limitations, we assumed participants spoke to the entire group when initiating a conversation.
+This process results in a conversation sociogram, a directed graph in which nodes represent participants, edges denote conversation direction, and edge weights reflect interaction duration in seconds.
+For details on the data processing pipeline, including conversation sociogram generation, audio processing, and speaker identification, see Appendix~\ref{sec:appx:conv=data-proc}.